 For most SMEs, the development stage will be pretty hands-off.
 After all, it’ll be your team of mobile app developers (like the folks here at Orbitum) who take care of the hard work for you.

-At Orbitum, we employ Agile thinking to our development process — working in one or two week iterations.
+At Orbitum, we employ Agile thinking and iterative approach to our development process — splitting our work in one or two week iterations.
 This makes things a whole lot better, for a number of reasons.

 One: it means your app can adapt quickly to changing needs.
 Decided you want to add, remove or adjust a feature?
 No stress, we can handle it.

-Two: the Agile method makes it much easier to notice weak-points or potential bugs, before they turn into real issues — saving you a lot of money, and hassle, in the long-run.
+Two: agile product development makes it much easier to notice weak-points or potential bugs, before they turn into real issues — saving you a lot of money, and hassle, in the long-run.